haxala1r/nettapus/README.md

 # To-Dos and Dones
 Here are some things that I have yet to do, and things I have actually done so far.

-	- Switch to higher half.
-Done.
-	- Set up paging.
-Done.
-	- Add a proper memory manager, as well as a heap.
-Done.
 	- Set up interrupts.
 	- Set up threading, multitasking, IPC and related things.
-	- Add PCI support.
-Done.

 	- Add PCIe support.

+	- Add proper disk abstraction.
-	- Add an ATA PIO driver.
-Done.
+	- Add module loading.

 	- Add an ATA DMA driver.
 	- Add an SATA/AHCI driver.
 	- Add USB support.
 	- Add keyboard support.
-	- Add support for at least one filesystem.
-Done -- Tar.

 	- Add support for another file system, because Tar doesn't count.
+	- Refactor a huge chunk of the VFS, because it is currently just a huge chunk of hacky mess.

 	- Add UEFI support.
-I have experimented this -- this will only be done after proper VGA support is made.
+I have experimented with this and it works -- but it will only be done after proper VGA support is made.
 	- Add proper VGA support.
 	- Add GPT support (instead of the traditional MBR).

+#Dones
+Here are some things from the above list I've completed (and moved here).

+	- Switch to higher half.
+	- Set up paging.
+	- Add a proper memory manager, as well as a heap.
+	- Add support for at least one filesystem.
+(TAR)

+	- Add PCI support.
+	- Add an ATA PIO driver.

+	- Add proper file abstraction.

 # Contributions
 Yeah, this project's still pretty immature as of now.